Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

-Document legalization in Kenya is the process of preparing a Kenyan document so it can be accepted by a foreign government, embassy, employer, university, court, bank or public authority.
-In most cases, the route involves document review, notarization or issuing-authority verification where required, Ministry of Foreign and Diaspora Affairs authentication through eCitizen, and then embassy or consular legalization where the destination country requires it.
+Document legalization in Kenya prepares a Kenyan-issued document for official use abroad.
+The safest route is to confirm the destination country first, then complete the correct chain: document review, notarization or issuing-authority verification where required, Ministry of Foreign and Diaspora Affairs (MFA) authentication/legalization through eCitizen, and embassy or consular legalization where the receiving country still requires it.

-Information date: 27 April 2026.
-Government, eCitizen and embassy fees can change.
+Information date: 6 June 2026.
+Government, eCitizen, embassy, courier, translation and issuing-authority fees can change.
 The live eCitizen invoice and the destination embassy’s current instructions should be treated as final at the time of submission.

-To legalize a Kenyan document for use abroad, first confirm the destination country and purpose of use.
-Then prepare the original document, obtain notarization or issuer verification where required, apply for MFA authentication/legalization through the official MFA eCitizen service, and complete embassy or consular legalization if the receiving country asks for it.
+To legalize a Kenyan document for use abroad, confirm the receiving country and purpose of use, check whether the original document or certified copy is acceptable, complete notarization or issuing-authority verification where required, apply for MFA authentication/legalization through eCitizen, and then complete embassy or consular legalization if the destination country, employer, university, court, bank or immigration authority asks for it.

-Main government step MFA authentication/legalization through the Ministry of Foreign and Diaspora Affairs eCitizen portal.
+Main Kenya step MFA authentication/legalization through the Ministry of Foreign and Diaspora Affairs eCitizen portal.

-Common route Review → Notary or issuer verification → MFA → Embassy/consulate where required.
+Common chain Review → notary/issuer verification → MFA eCitizen → embassy/consulate if required.

-Typical timeline Simple MFA matters may take a few working days.
-Full legalization commonly takes 5–21 working days depending on embassy rules.
+Timeline guide Simple MFA files may take a few working days; full embassy legalization commonly needs 5–21 working days.

 Cost of Document Legalization in Kenya

-The cost depends on the document, number of copies, destination country, whether the issuing authority must verify it, whether notarization is needed, and whether the destination embassy charges a separate legalization fee.
-The table below gives practical planning figures.
+The cost depends on the document type, number of copies, destination country, whether the issuing authority must verify it, whether notarization is needed, and whether the destination embassy charges a separate legalization fee.
+The table below gives practical planning figures for RVS Kenya document legalization support.

 Indicative RVS Kenya Budget Guide